mustafagonul/c-notes/README.md

 - The return values of functions in C language are created with return statement.
 - In functions that do not produce a return value, the return keyword can also be used on its own without a statement.
+- Failure to produce a return value with the return statement will not cause a compile-time error.
+In this case, the function's execution ends when the end of the function's main block is reached.
+The function passes a garbage value to where it is called.
+- In void functions, the return keyword can also be used alone, without an accompanying statement.
+In this case, the return statement terminates the function it is in without generating a return value.

 **main**